A stack of gluten-free chocolate chip cookies.

 Notes

-• I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour which already contains xanthan gum.
-If you use another blend that does not contain xanthan gum, you will need to add it to this recipe.
+• Gluten-Free Note: I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (blue bag), which contains xanthan gum.
+If your blend doesn’t, add ½ teaspoon per cup of flour.

 Nutrition